-The University of Wisconsin Law School publishes three scholarly journals and an alumni publication, all described below.
+The University of Wisconsin Law School publishes four scholarly journals, an alumni publication, and Viewbook, all described below.

 Wisconsin Law Review

 The Wisconsin Law Review is a student-run journal of legal analysis and commentary that is used by professors, judges, practitioners, and others researching contemporary legal topics.
 It includes professional and student articles, with content spanning local, state, national, and international topics.
 In addition to publishing the journal, the Wisconsin Law Review sponsors an annual symposium at which leading scholars debate a significant issue in contemporary law.
 Students earn membership through a writing competition at the end of their first year.